landtechnologies/technical-challenge/land-ownership/README.md

 - For a particular parcel of land, tell me which company ultimately owns the land.
 - For a given company, tell me how much land that company owns in total.
-- Ideally, allow me to visualize the data in more depth, e.g. view parts of a company tree, with information on land ownership for each company.

 However this is a tech-challenge not the real world, so we'd just like to see a really basic script backed by in-memory data structures.